adyork/workshop_bios_oceanographic_data_part2/_episodes/09-downloading-and-assessing.md

 > ## Exercise: Finding units
 >
-> Challenge: pulling month, day and year out of dates
->
->
 > Go to **Dataset: AE1910 CTD Profiles**: [https://www.bco-dmo.org/dataset/774958](https://www.bco-dmo.org/dataset/774958) which serves a data table.
 >
 > Can you find which column(s) contain information about how deep the measurements were taken?